mattpopovich/mattpopovich.com/_posts/2025-06-01-tp-link-av1000-powerline-ethernet-adapter-review.md

 They also say it has beamforming???
 This is a wired device.
 I do not know how it can perform any beamforming.

 [This guy](https://old.reddit.com/r/HomeNetworking/comments/h8m6nz/real_world_speeds_with_powerline_networking/furyf9j/) says he's getting 500Mbps out of his AV2000s.

+### TP-Link Support Article
+[TP-Link says](https://www.tp-link.com/us/support/faq/2928/) that the powerline speed is 1000Mbps in an ideal environment.
+However, they caution that the "conversion rate" (the ratio of transmission rate and powerline rate) is about 30-35%, which depends on the electric wiring system.
+So, with the AV1000, we should expect to see 300-350Mbps at best.
+Which matches my tests.

+Ethernet PHYs are advertised as theoretical maximum of 1000Mbps, which they do achieve.
+But that is total bits being sent over the wire.
+Not all bits are *data* bits.
+Some are overhead.
+A rule of thumb for ethernet is 920Mbps of throughput over a theoretical 1000Mbps link, or 92%.

+### Powerline "false advertising"
+From what I can understand, powerline devices advertise their "[maximum half-duplex PHY rate](https://www.reddit.com/r/HomeNetworking/comments/11okbba/what_is_the_speed_being_reported_via_powerline/jbszkz0/)".
+This is the maximum rate of raw bits being transferred between the two devices in ideal conditions.
+However, not every raw bit is user data.

+headers, error correction, timing pauses, handshakes, sync frames, etc.

+Brief tangent: As data is sent from one computer to another, it first makes its way through different layers of networking.
+Each layer might add some encapsulating information which results in additional data bits needing to be transferred.
+See the [TCP/IP Model](https://www.geeksforgeeks.org/tcp-ip-model/) or [OSI Model](https://www.geeksforgeeks.org/open-systems-interconnection-model-osi/) for additional information.

+As an example, HTTPS at layer (4 TCP/IP) [adds ~800bytes of header information](https://stackoverflow.com/a/5358276).

+As a simplified example TCP at layer (4 OSI, 3 TCP/IP) adds between 20-60 bytes of header information to make sure each packet gets received and if not, resent.
+IP at layer (2 TCP/IP) adds 20-60bytes to make sure the packet is able to be routed across the world.
+Ethernet frames at layer (2 OSI, 1 TCP/IP) typically have a maximum data size of 1500 bytes (jumbo frames change this) but they also add 18-bytes of header information and they make sure the packet arrives at the correct computer and network interface (WiFi/ethernet).

+So, in total we have 40 bytes + 40 bytes + 18 bytes of headers = 98bytes of headers.
+Given we are sending 1500bytes of data, that gives us an efficiency of ~94%.
+So, if we are operating over a 100Mbps link, we should expect to see data throughput of ~94Mbps.

+WiFi typically gets throughput of 80% of link speeds: https://community.tp-link.com/en/home/forum/topic/581704

+Wikipedia says standard frame size efficiency of TCP/IP is 95%: https://en.wikipedia.org/wiki/Jumbo_frame#Bandwidth_efficiency

+In a [typical TCP packet](https://www.geeksforgeeks.org/tcp-ip-packet-format/), you have bits that specify where this packet goes and who it is from, a checksum to help notice if any of the data bits are incorrect, etc. TCP/IP headers are between 20-60bytes.

+### Additional Reading
+A good, longish, and somewhat technical article [here](https://micoolpaul.com/2023/07/10/how-to-actually-increase-powerline-adapter-throughput/) for how to improve powerline thoughput.

 &nbsp;